nabla-ml/nabla/docs/api/core.md

 # Core Components

-Core components of Nabla including the Array class and function transformations.
+Core components of Endia including the Array class and function transformations.

 ```{toctree}
 :maxdepth: 1